-Generally speaking, an annual bonus is awarded when performance criteria are met.
+Generally speaking, the amount of annual bonus granted depend on the degree of achievement of performance criteria.
 The criteria must be in line with the company's strategy and established at the beginning of the period under review.
 The criteria must also be disclosed in the remuneration report or in the annual report.
 In order to avoid publication of commercially sensitive information, the company can disclose the specific targets for the bonus ex post.

-Regarding top executives (with the exception of the CEO whose remuneration should only depend on the group's results), performance criteria based on the company's results can be combined with criteria relating to individual performance.
+Regarding top executives (with the exception of the CEO whose remuneration should only depend on the group's results), performance criteria based on the company's results can be combined with criteria relating to individual performance based on the success of the division or functions exercised by the beneficiary.
 Furthermore, in addition to these purely financial criteria, key performance indicators (clearly defined and measured) should also be taken into consideration reflecting the company's social and environmental performance, such as safety in the workplace, job security, absenteeism, customer satisfaction, reduced greenhouse gas emissions and waste management

 When it comes to measuring a company's performance, the use of general economic indicators such as stock market indexes should be avoided; such indicators reflect market trends and not necessarily individual company performance.

 When part of the bonus is paid in the form of shares or stock options, it takes on a long-term dimension.
 In principle, the shares must be blocked for several years.
 When additional grants are to be made at the end of the blocking period, for example if a matching share is obtained for a certain number of shares blocked for three years, the attainment of additional performance targets should be required - blocking the shares is not by itself sufficient justification for additional grants.